Hambledon, Hampshire: Education

 There is a school, Hambledon Primary School, recently rated as 'Outstanding' by Ofsted.

 Religious buildings

 The parish church, St Peter's and St Paul's, has elements that date back to the Saxon period.
 The church was significantly expanded in the 13th century and a tower was added.
 The tower was rebuilt at the start of the 17th century and most recently in 1794.
 The church underwent a restoration in the 1870s.
 Admiral Sir Erasmus Gower, governor of Newfoundland, is buried in the church.
 The regimental colours of the Hambledon Volunteers during the Napoleonic Wars hang over the south aisle.
 The Georgian old Vicarage is Grade II listed and noted for its fine Dutch gables.

+There is also a Victorian church at Denmead, built in 1880 in medieval style.

 Notable residents

+The cricketer Richard Nyren played in Hambledon.

 Hambledon is the place of birth and death of William Lashly (1867–1940), a member of Robert Falcon Scott's Antarctic expeditions.

+It is also the home of Sir Guy Salisbury-Jones (1896–1985), an Army general and viticulturalist, who founded the vineyard.